Dak Prescott Player Prop Bets for NFL Week 11 | Dallas vs. Kansas City 11/21/2021

 Recent Performances

-- In last week's outing against the Falcons, Prescott racked up 296 yards while completing 77.4% of his passes, while tossing two touchdowns.

-- Prescott added two carries for five yards while scoring one touchdown in the running game.
+- He also carried the ball two times for five yards while scoring one touchdown on the ground.

-- Prescott has thrown for 528 passing yards over his last three games (176.0 per game) and has a 61.4% completion percentage (43-of-70), throwing four touchdown passes with one interception.
+- Prescott has thrown for 528 yards (176.0 ypg), completing 61.4% of his passes and tossing four touchdown passes and one interception over his last three games.

-- He also has 21 rushing yards on four carries with one touchdown, averaging 7.0 yards per game.
+- He's also figured in the ground game, with 21 rushing yards (7.0 ypg) on four carries with one rushing touchdown.

 Prescott's Dallas Teammates